microsoft/FeatureManagement-Dotnet/README.md

 ### Status

-The `Status` property of a feature flag determines whether the remaining feature definition should be evaluated. `Status` is equal to `Conditional` by default, so the feature definition will determine whether the flag is enabled or which variant to return.
-If `Status` is equal to `Disabled`, then the feature flag is always considered disabled and will always return the `DefaultWhenDisabled` variant if specified.
+`Status` is an optional property of a feature flag that controls how a flags enabled state is evaluated.
+By default, the status of a flag is `Conditional`, meaning that feature filters should be evaluated to determine if the flag is enabled.
+If the `Status` of a flag is set to `Disabled` then feature filters are not evaluated and the flag is always considered to be disabled.

 ```
 "FeatureX": {